learn-academy-2021-delta/week-4-assessment-sjproctor/interview-questions.md

   Your answer:

-  Researched answer:
+  Researched answer: Ruby will return the last line of the method if the keyword return is not used

 ## Looking Ahead: Terms for Next Week

-1. Instance Variable:
+1. Instance Variable: Value in a key value pair in an object, variable that belongs to an object/class

-2. PostgreSQL:
+2. PostgreSQL: Open source database management system

-3. Ruby on Rails:
+3. Ruby on Rails: Open source framework that allows dev to build web apps in the Ruby programming language

-4. ORM:
+4. ORM: Object relational mapping, translates data between two incompatible object oriented languages

-5. Active Record:
+5. Active Record: ORM, layer that translates code between Rails/Ruby and database